DrooLTU/dockerised-airflow-and-dbt-core/README.md

  - staging - loading the raw data to the warehouse.
  - intermediate - transformation layer.
  - marts - the top layer or the presentation layer.
+#### Staging

-Let's talk a little about the staging layer.
-Typically you use it to load the data into the warehouse and nothing more but I am using BigQuery for the API data pipeline and dbt ELT pipeline.
-That's strange...
-It means we already have the data in the warehouse?
-And the simple answer is yes, we do.
-I just really like using BigQuery!
-However I still have the staging layer and a model.
-It is materialised as a view so it acts as a passthrough to the raw data table.
+Let's delve into the staging layer for a moment.
+Usually, it's employed solely for loading data into the warehouse, but in my case, with BigQuery serving as both the API data pipeline and the dbt ELT pipeline, things take a unique turn.
+It might seem peculiar; do we already have the data in the warehouse?
+The straightforward answer is yes, we do.
+I simply prefer leveraging BigQuery!
+Nevertheless, I maintain the staging layer and a model.
+This layer is materialized as a view, essentially serving as a pass-through to the raw data table.
+#### Intermediate
 In the intermediate layer is where a couple of interesting things are happening.
-I implemented incremental load (yes, it's an overkill but good for practice and future-proofing) which led to surrogate key generation implementation.
-From the "code" point it seems quite simple:
+I've implemented an incremental load (yes, it's a bit of an overkill, but it's good for practice and future-proofing), which subsequently necessitated the implementation of surrogate key generation.
+From a code perspective, it seems rather straightforward:
 ```sql
 select
 *,